sighingnow/jekyll-gitbook/_pages/Agent.md

 # Custom Desktop Layout

-> Watch the following video to learn the dekstop layout customization process.
-After the video, you will be able to customize the Agent Desktop with a custom logo, custom title, custom widgets.
-Also, you willl learn how to enable/disbale standard widgets and change the default landing page in the Agent Desktop.
+> In this video, you will learn the dekstop layout customization process.
+After watching this, you will be able to customize the Agent Desktop with a custom logo, custom title.
+You will also learn how to enable/disbale standard widgets.

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">
 	<iframe src="https://app.vidcast.io/share/embed/de0e97f2-d0bc-447a-b326-93ccbf190203" width="100%" height="100%" title="Create a Custom Desktop Layout" frameborder="0" loading="lazy" allowfullscreen style="position:absolute; top:0; left: 0"></iframe>